Is Cataract Surgery Safe?

 Corneal swelling is more likely after surgery.
 Surgical technique and lens selection must account for corneal health before and after the procedure.

-Dense cataracts, diabetes, prior retinal surgery.
+Diabetes, glaucoma, prior retinal surgery.

 Each presents distinct surgical challenges that require evaluation during the pre-operative workup.
 An experienced surgeon plans for these during preparation, not during surgery.